-A well structured and written document will make for a smooth relationship with your partner and deter anyone from breaching.
-If your partner breaches the contract, you can take them to court for damages.
-If you suspect that your business partner may be about to breach your confidentiality agreement, you can get an injunction to prevent this from happening.
+A well structured and written agreement will make for a smooth business relationship and deter anyone from breaching.
+Any party in breach of the agreement can be taken to court and sued for damages.
+And if you suspect that the other party may be about to breach your confidentiality agreement, you can get an injunction to prevent this from happening.

 Is it okay to use an off-the-peg confidentiality agreement?

 Well, you could do.
 However, the biggest problem in drawing up a confidentiality agreement is determining exactly what is and what isn’t covered.
 Naturally you will want to cover the broadest spectrum of information whilst the party in receipt of the information will want to make the terms as narrow as possible.
 Should you have to go to court, then it is important that the definitions and exceptions in your document are appropriate for the type of trade secrets you are sharing.
 If your confidentiality agreement is flawed you may not be protected should it be tested in a court of law.

 Make a free enquiry